QDucasse/lectern/README.md

 }
 ```

 **JIT Spraying:** DEP makes executing delivered shell-code difficult as the stack and default heaps are marked as non-executable.
 The key insight is that the JIT is predictable and must copy some constants to the executable page.
 Given a uniform statement (such as a long sum or any repeating pattern), those constants can encode small instructions and then control flow to the next constant location.
-A long COR expression (`a ^ b ^ c ^ d ...`) would be compiled down to a very compact set of XOR instructions.
+A long XOR expression (`a ^ b ^ c ^ d ...`) would be compiled down to a very compact set of XOR instructions.

 ```javascript
 var y = (0x3c54d0d9 ^ 0x3c909058 ^ 0x3c59f46a ^ 0x3c90c801 ^ ...);